PyConPL/Book/2015/presentations/condemned_to_reinvent_sql/text.md

 ```

 Looks good, but as with the view, we still need to map this to ORM somehow.
-This is slightly more complex, as we need to define an ORM wrapper for our
+This is slightly more complex, we need to define an ORM wrapper for our
 custom aggregation function.
 This is similar to what Django already provides:
 `Count` wraps the `count()`, `Avg` wraps `avg` and so on.
 We need to make our
 own `LinearFit` that wraps `linear_fit`.

-This is a little complicated, as we need to dig deeper into the ORM...
+This is little complicated, as we need to dig deeper into the ORM...

 Long story short: when we write a query, Django constructs a tree of
 "expressions" to reflect our wishes.
 Then, this tree is "compiled" to SQL